danielmccannsayles/ipy-list-explorer/README.md

 Feel free to use this however you'd like.
 I found it helpful as opposed to printing out long lists to the console.

-Please feel free to contribute - I'd like it to look nicer/ be more customizable.
+I welcome any contributions - I'd like it to look nicer/ be more customizable.
+I'd also like it if this were part of a larger set of ipy widgets.
+It's annoying to have to install it individually

 Inspired by [InspectAI's Log Viewer](https://inspect.aisi.org.uk/log-viewer.html)